ck-earlyrepos/Nursing-Homes-and-COVID/README.md

 The intro and conclusions are the most entertaining parts, if you don't want to see a play-by-play of each problem encountered while assembling the model.
 The two most important variables included in this project were the mask and nursing home variables, respectively.

 This is a heavily edited version of my undergraduate econometrics project.
-My professor wanted us to be thorough in our investigation, and maybe you do too!
+My professor wanted us to be thorough in our investigations, and maybe you do too!

 # Output
 You can see the output [here](https://htmlpreview.github.io/?https://github.com/Ckrenzer/Nursing-Homes-and-COVID/blob/main/Nursing-Homes-and-COVID.html).